 We hereby consent to the filing of this opinion letter as Exhibit 5.1 to the Registration Statement and to the reference to our firm under the caption "Legal Matters" in the prospectus that is a part of the Registration Statement.
 In giving such consent, we do not hereby admit that we are acting within the category of persons whose consent is required under Section 7 of the Securities Act or the rules or regulations of the SEC thereunder.
-This opinion letter is rendered solely to you as of the date hereof in connection with the registration of the Purchase Shares, Initial Commitment Shares and Additional Commitment Shares for resale by LPC under the Registration Statement.
-This opinion letter speaks as of the date hereof and we assume no obligation to advise you or any other person with regard to any change in the circumstances or the law that may bear on the matters set forth herein after the date hereof, even though the change may affect the legal analysis, a legal conclusion or other matters in this opinion letter.
+This opinion letter is rendered solely in connection with the registration of the Purchase Shares, Initial Commitment Shares and Additional Commitment Shares for resale by LPC under the Registration Statement.